sfranzyshen/sfranzyshen.github.io/_posts/2026-09-20-A-Call-to-Service.md

 I want to reserve a portion of what I have for other people.

-Maybe that means helping someone fix a bicycle.

-Maybe it means spending an afternoon helping an organization.

-Maybe it means giving someone a ride.

-Maybe it means sharing something I know.

-Maybe it means giving someone a little money when they need it.

-Maybe it means simply sitting with someone and paying attention.
+Maybe that means helping someone fix a bicycle, spending an afternoon helping an organization, giving someone a ride, sharing something I know, giving someone a little money when they need it, or simply sitting with someone and paying attention.

 And sometimes it means giving somebody something much harder to measure:

 **love.**

 I don't think generosity has to mean giving everything away.
 In fact, I don't think that's sustainable.

 I think there is something healthier about recognizing that we have limited resources and intentionally deciding that **some portion of those resources will be used to benefit somebody besides ourselves.**